As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 What Is a Mineral Streak Test?

 A mineral streak test is one of the tests needed for mineral identification.
-Streak is a fine powder of the mineral produced when it is scratched on a streak plate.
-Sometimes the streak’s color is different from the color of the non-powdered mineral.
+A streak is a fine powder of the mineral produced when it is scratched on a streak plate.
+Sometimes, the streak’s color differs from the color of the non-powdered mineral.
 The colors will help you to identify the mineral.

 A mineral streak test is one of the mineral identification methods.
-This method is not suitable for all kinds of minerals, but for about 20% of minerals – a streak test is the best choice.
+This method is unsuitable for all kinds of minerals, but for about 20% of minerals – a streak test is the best choice.

 It is better to conduct a streak test after the Mohs hardness test, as it will save you some time if the established hardness is more than 7.
 A streak plate is made of porcelain and is barely harder than 6.5 on the Mohs scale.